bodote/cheatsheets/git.md

 ### wenn schon gemerged (und evtl. gepusht):

-- `git revert -m 1 08b3783` This will create a new commit which undoes the last merge commit.
+- `git revert -m 1 08b3783` This will create a new commit which undoes the last merge commit, whereby `08b3783`is the commit thats beeing reverted so that the changes the `08b3783` are no longer visible
+  - `-m parent-number` =  `--mainline parent-number` only relevant with a revert of a  `merge` to decide from with of the 2 parents we want the to be the main-line (usualy  'main' -> m=1)
 - Prüfe mit `git log`, nimm die letzten und die 3-letzte commit id , und mache dann damit ein `git diff <aktuellster-commit> <3-letzter-commit>` und es sollte KEINE Differenz sein.

 ## git logs :gi